Our bios

 Dimitri Vayanos is Professor of Finance at the London School of Economics, where he also directs the Paul Woolley Centre for the Study of Capital Market Dysfunctionality.
 Prior to coming to the LSE in 2004, he was faculty member at Stanford and MIT.
 He is Director of the Financial Economics programme at the Center for Economic Policy Research in London, a Research Associate of the National Bureau of Economic Research in the United States, an Associate Editor of the Review of Economic Studies and the Journal of Financial Intermediation, and a consultant to the European Central Bank.
 His main research interests are in financial economics and microeconomics.

 Nikos Vettas is Professor of Economics at the Athens University of Economics and Business and Research Fellow at the Center for Economic Policy Research in London.
 He has taught at Duke University in the US and INSEAD, France.
-He serves as Associate Editor of the Journal of the European Economic Association, International Journal of Industrial Organization and Journal of Industrial Economics, and is a member of the Economic Advisory Group for Competition Policy at the Chief Economist Team, DG-Competition of the European Commission.
+He serves as Associate Editor of the Journal of the European Economic Association, International Journal of Industrial Organization and Journal of Industrial Economics, and is a member of the Economic Advisory Group for Competition Policy at the Chief Economist Team, DG-Competition ofthe European Commission.

 Other Contributors